JPE23/pa-media-recruitment-task/README.md

   - **Implementation**
     - For the in-memory database I used `LokiJS`.
 I had considered using `better-SQLite3`, but the documentation was not immediately clear and, given the time constraints, I just needed something that worked quickly.
-In the long term, I think this was a wiser decision for me, since I am already familiar with SQL based databases, and I have now added knowledge of another tool to my skillset.
+    - In the long term, I think this was a wiser decision for me, since I am already familiar with SQL based databases, and I have now added knowledge of another db tool/option to my skillset.
 ####
 - Tech used:
   - `ReactJS`